sillsdev/ptx2pdf/docs/dev/Milestones.md

 Approach 2 is the current implementation.
 Approach 3 is in keeping with category-markup and a generalised milestone marker model.
 Approach 4 is suggested by the Milestones with multiple attributes below.
+Approach 5 carries the unmarked content without needing extra namespace handling.

+[MH] I like both 4 & 5 and suggest we support both with 4 taking precedence over
+5.

 ### Milestones with Multiple Attributes